Genode tool chain

 Recommended development platform

-We currently use Ubuntu 12.04 LTS on servers and client machines.
+We use recent Ubuntu LTS releases on our development hosts.
 Hence, Genode should always build without trouble on these platforms.

 Unified tool chain